gillian-guide/gillian-guide.github.io/docs/optimization.en.md

     Make sure your PC meets the [DXVK requirements](https://github.com/doitsujin/dxvk/wiki/Driver-support "DXVK's GitHub Wiki") or at least the [Legacy DXVK Requirements](https://github.com/doitsujin/dxvk/wiki/Driver-support#dxvk-1103 "DXVK's GitHub Wiki") - preferably the recommended versions.
 Most 2014 and newer GPUs should support the normal version, and 2012 and newer GPUs should support the legacy version, but you can use [GPU-Z](https://www.techpowerup.com/download/gpu-z/ "TechPowerUp GPU-Z)'s Advanced tab to check for yourself.
 The legacy version will have less performance and may have more bugs.

 ??? warning "ENB Support"
-    DXVK doesn't officially support [ENB](Graphics-Enhancement\ENB) (and vice-versa) and is strongly discouraged by the ENB community.
+    DXVK doesn't officially support ENB (and vice-versa) and is strongly discouraged by the ENB community.
 However, it will still work for more basic effects - but expect problems.

-    Ignore this if you don't plan to use [ENB's](Graphics-Enhancement\ENB)
+    Ignore this if you don't plan to use ENB's.

 ### What benefit can I expect?
 It's hard to say, because DXVK's improvement can vary from device to device.
 But for a rough comparison, you can use my benchmark: